Upcoming and Recent Events

 2014 Dinner & Auction

-The Dinner and Auction will be held on March 28th at the Valhalla Inn.
-Tickets are available by contacting Frank Edgson at 807-475-7712 or any member of the NSSA or by emailing firstname.lastname@example.org
+The Dinner and Auction was held on March 28th at the Valhalla Inn.

-Visit Fundraising on the main banner to see what items are available a this year's auction.
+Visit Fundraising on the main banner to see what items were available a this year's auction, and who where the lucky winners of the Lottery Licenced draws.

 If you are planning to attend the dinner and have special dietary needs please contact the Valhalla Inn and you will be accomodated. click here Valhalla Inn